-Students who wish to complain about instructional matters should contact the Vice President for Instruction within ten (10) working days of the occurrence of the incident upon which the complaint is based.
-The name and contact information of the student filing the complaint, the nature of the complaint, the remedy sought, previous efforts to informally resolve the complaint, and all other pertinent information must be in writing and either be delivered in person or mailed to the Vice President for Instruction, East Central Community College, P. O. Box 129, Decatur, Mississippi 39327; telephone (601) 635-2111, ext.
-203. Failure to give such written notice to the Vice President for Instruction within the time-frame described above shall constitute a waiver by the student to present his/her complaint.
+Students who wish to complain about instructional matters should contact the Executive Vice President within ten (10) working days of the occurrence of the incident upon which the complaint is based.
+The name and contact information of the student filing the complaint, the nature of the complaint, the remedy sought, previous efforts to informally resolve the complaint, and all other pertinent information must be in writing and either be delivered in person or mailed to the Executive Vice President, East Central Community College, P. O. Box 129, Decatur, Mississippi 39327; telephone (601) 635-2111, ext.
+203. Failure to give such written notice to the Executive Vice President within the time- frame described above shall constitute a waiver by the student to present his/her complaint.

-All complaints of an instructional nature will be referred by the Vice President for Instruction to an appropriate college official for response.
+All complaints of an instructional nature will be referred by the Executive Vice President to an appropriate college official for response.
 A college official not directly involved in the complaint will review the facts and make the final determination regarding the complaint.
-A timely response will be given to the student and the Vice President for Instruction by the appropriate college official.
+A timely response will be given to the student and the Executive Vice President by the appropriate college official.

-If the student is not satisfied with the resolution of the complaint, the student may appeal the decision in writing to the Vice President for Instruction within three (3) working days of notification of the decision.
-Failure to give such written notice to the Vice President for Instruction within the timeframe described above shall constitute a waiver by the student of any further consideration of the matter.
+If the student is not satisfied with the resolution of the complaint, the student may appeal the decision in writing to the Executive Vice President within three (3) working days of notification of the decision.
+Failure to give such written notice to the Executive Vice President within the timeframe described above shall constitute a waiver by the student of any further consideration of the matter.

-Upon receipt of an appeal under the provisions of this complaint policy, the Vice President for Instruction will investigate the complaint.
-The Vice President for Instruction, in his/her discretion, may require the submission of additional evidence prior to making a decision on the student's complaint or may schedule a meeting with the student to further discuss the complaint.
+Upon receipt of an appeal under the provisions of this complaint policy, the Executive Vice President will investigate the complaint.
+The Executive Vice President, in his/her discretion, may require the submission of additional evidence prior to making a decision on the student's complaint or may schedule a meeting with the student to further discuss the complaint.
 In any meeting with the student to discuss the complaint, the appropriate college official who presented the initial response shall be in attendance to address questions.
-A timely response will be given to the student by the Vice President for Instruction.
+A timely response will be given to the student by the Executive Vice President.
 The only instructional matters that may be appealed by a student through due process procedures are those that relate to charges of academic dishonesty (refer to Policy 821, STUDENT DISCIPLINARY PROCEDURES AND DUE PROCESS). and perceived errors in the transmittal of grades (refer to Policy 404.3.1., CONTESTING FINAL GRADES).
-Therefore, the decision of the Vice President for Instruction shall be deemed final with regard to instructional student complaint procedures at East Central Community College.
+Therefore, the decision of the Executive Vice President shall be deemed final with regard to instructional student complaint procedures at East Central Community College.